Bitcoin has a bad reputation. But how much of it is based on fact? We look beyond the sensationalism to separate the myths from reality.

 At the heart of it, Bitcoin is there to benefit society: it is a new financial paradigm that ultimately makes it easier, cheaper and safer for people and institutions to transmit and store value.
 Like the internet, it doesn’t discriminate based on who you are or where you’re from, allowing for equal and universal financial access.

 It’s worth expanding on this parallel with the internet particularly in the context of all the ‘bad stuff’ that people associate Bitcoin with.
 Is the internet all good?
 Definitely not.
 Terrorists, money launderers and drug smugglers use Facebook, Twitter and Whatsapp to communicate and co-ordinate every single day.
-Some people might feel uneasy about the fact that at least 5–30% of visible online traffic comes from pornography.
-And here we’re not even considering the deep and dark web, where there are all kinds of really bad things going on that we’re not going to even mention here.
+At least 5–30% of visible online traffic comes from pornography.
+And here we’re not even considering the deep and dark web.

 But despite all these issues, does society make a concerted effort to try and ban the internet?
-No. And it’s not so much because it’s hard to do, it’s more because the positives to society grossly outweigh the negatives.
-For these same reasons, we should all be very careful how we think about Bitcoin, because most evidence suggests Bitcoin to have the same net positive effect, if not more, than the internet.
+No, because the positives to society outweigh the negatives.
+For these same reasons, we should all be careful how we think about Bitcoin, because most evidence suggests Bitcoin to have the same net positive effect, if not more, than the internet.
 Both the internet and Bitcoin are tools that can be used by the ‘bad guys’ or the ‘good guys’, and thankfully most of the world are in the latter category.

 So let’s all start looking at the glass half-full rather than half-empty.
 Let’s consider the facts when assessing the industry, continue to be transparent about both the good and the bad, and make a concerted effort to report and communicate responsibly.
 Yes, there will always be risks, but just like with all the other financial and communication systems of the world, we should put our energy into trying to mitigate these risks, not eliminate them.